 I’m really not a big jam/jelly eater to begin with but as I was making this batch of corn cob jelly, I kept finding myself sniffing the brew.
 As I was ladling it into jars, I was cleaning up spills with my fingers and popping them into my mouth.

-The second I put the corn cob jelly into the water bath to process, I made a piece of toast and slathered it in Kerry Gold butter and leftover corn cob jelly.
+The second I put the corn cob jelly into the water bath to process, I made a piece of toast and slathered it in butter and the leftover corn cob jelly in the bottom of the pan.
 The baby came over and begged spoonfuls and the both of us sat there eating like ravenous pigs.

 To learn about more interesting and unique jams and jellies, please check on my friend Kathie’s book (you’ll know her from her fabulous blog Homespun Seasonal Living).